virtual-labs/engineers-forum/ph4/services/onboarding-hosting-process.md

 5. Once the hosting is successful, the requester will be responsible for the verification of the hosted link.
 If the hosting is not as expected, the requester will need to specify if they would like to revert to the previous hosted image else the request will need to convey their approval on the same issue.
 6. Only on approval from the requester, the CPE team will share the hosted url for linking to the central vlabs site.

 Responsibility of approving the hosted url rests with the requester.
-The CPE Team will not be sending reminders and will not be responsible for any time delays at the requester's end to convey their approval on hosting/rehosting.
+The CPE team will not be sending reminders and will not be responsible for any time delays at the requester's end to convey their approval on hosting/rehosting.

 ## FAQ